lunacys/BeatTheNotes/README.md

 - Practice and training game modes
 - A good game tutorial throughout all the game components
 - An each instrument game mode.
 This mode will separate all the music instruments into different column group, it will allow players to co-op, each player will play his own instrument.
 Instrument examples: drums, leads, bass line, etc.
-- Modding support using the simple built-in Lua API.
+- Modding support using the simple built-in C# API.
 Using the API players can create a new game mode or a map editor extension
-- The game should be as easier to get into as possible
+- The game should be as easy to get into as possible

 ### Game server